pierrecregut/metal3-docs/design/hostclaim-multitenancy-and-hybrid-clusters.md

 ### User Stories

+#### Deployment of Simple Workloads

-#### As a user I would like to execute a workload on an arbitrary server
+As a user I would like to execute a workload on an arbitrary server.

 The OS image is available in qcow format on a remote server at ``url_image``.
 It supports cloud-init and a script can launch the workload at boot time